tangfqj/homepage/content/authors/admin/_index.md

     url: https://www.fudan.edu.cn/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include machine learning, computer vision and large language models.
+bio: My research interests include computer vision and deep learning.

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Computer Vision
-  - Computational Linguistics
+  - Deep Learning
-  - Information Retrieval
+  - Machine Learning Systems

 # Education to show in About widget
 education: